Sawndip/WordGraph/README.md

 WordGraph
 =========

 Generates a word traversal graph from multiple documents.
-Helps to identify relationships between words and the context they're used in
+Helps to identify relationships between words and the context they're used in.

-*Example
+Uses OrientDB to visualize graphs

+# Example

+''' SQL
-Doc 1: "Mary had a little lamb"
+INSERT "Mary had a little lamb"

-Doc 2: "Mary was a little girl"
+INSERT "Mary was a little girl"
+'''

 Graph: